liemluong/data-512-final/README.md

 - H - health system policies

 #### Containment & Closure Policies
+Below are table of data field and its description of the policies from the OxCGRT source.
+You can look at the full details from the main source website

+"
 | ID | Name | Description | Measurement | Coding |
 | --- | --- | --- | --- | --- |
 | C1 | `C1_School closing` | Record closings of schools and universities | Ordinal scale | 0 - no measures <br/>1 - recommend closing or all schools open with alterations resulting in significant differences compared to non-Covid-19 operations <br/>2 - require closing (only some levels or categories, eg just high school, or just public schools) <br/>3 - require closing all levels <br/>Blank - no data |